How Predictive Analytics is Reshaping the Insurance Industry

 Another area where Predictive Analytics is deployed is underwriting.
 In the world of insurance, underwriters play a vital role because it’s their job to determine whether an insurance agency should undertake the risk of insuring a client or not.
 They determine the risk and exposure of clients, and how much insurance should be accorded to a client, among other things.
 Most of the underwriting was done by humans all these decades but now analytics propelled by ML and AI has started taking over, making the task not only so much easier since they help “predict” risk better than humans, but even far more accurate

 Predictive Analytics modeling leads to better pricing of policies, eventually ending in better profitability for insurers.
 Clearly, advances in AI and ML have accelerated the ability of insurers to predict risk.
 Algorithms can find trends and patterns that help forecast the probability of a risk situation recurring.

-Yet, this is just the start of the insurance sector’s journey with Big Data.
-For now, data sources are being explored in administrative systems, claims, medical records, credit scores, to name a few departments.
+Yet, this is just the start of the insurance sector’s journey with data analytics.
+For now, data sources are being explored in administrative systems, claims, medical records, and credit scores, to name a few departments.
 But the day is not too far off when analytics will be used to transform their business model, expand customer relationships, and improve internal performance management.

 An Engine That Drives Customer Intelligence

 Oyster is not just a customer data platform (CDP).
 It is the world’s first customer insights platform (CIP).
 Why?
 At its core is your customer.
 Oyster is a “data unifying software.”

 Liked This Article?

 Gain more insights, case studies, information on our product, customer data platform